pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 2. Sample of settings.

 == Changelog ==

+= 2.9.1 =
+* Fix: Auto Use Cookies option is applied to Conversion Mode Content.
+* Fix: Use Mobile User Agent option is applied to Conversion Mode Upload.

 = 2.9.0 =
 * New "Enable PDF Forms" option to convert HTML forms to fillable PDF forms.